CMSttHggAnalysis/flashgg1/README.md

 And a very basic workflow test:
  ```
  cd $CMSSW_BASE/src/flashgg
- cmsRun MicroAOD/test/microAODstd.py
- cmsRun Taggers/test/simple_Tag_test.py
- cmsRun Taggers/test/diphotonsDumper_cfg.py
- cmsRun Systematics/test/MicroAODtoWorkspace.py processId=wzh_125
+ cmsRun Validation/python/flashgg_globeliketree_tagsorter_producer.py

  ```

-These are just some test examples; the first makes MicroAOD from a MiniAOD file accessed via xrootd, the second produces tag objects and screen output from the new MicroAOD file, and the other two process the MicroAOD file to test ntuple and workspace output.
+These are just some test examples; to process the MicroAOD file to test ntuple and workspace output.

 The setup code will automatically change the initial remote branch's name to upstream to synchronize with the project's old conventions.
 The code will also automatically create an "origin" repo based on its guess as to where your personal flashgg fork is.